doudoubudou/hello-world/README.md

 # hello-world
 Doudou and Wudeling's project.
-I know github long long age,
+I know github long long ago,
 but i don't do it, now, I have a job, not so busy
 For improve our program level, do it!
-Deling!!Come on!
+Deling!!Come on!!